DanielReddJones/whoisthisjoker.com/content/post/search_engines.md

 ![searxng](/images/search_engine_pics/searxng.png)

 So searxng, to my knowledge, does not use its own webcrawler.
-Instead, it proxies other search engines and delivers you the results for each one that it looks through.
+Instead, it proxies other search engines and delivers you the results for each one.
 You can filter each search engine by going to preferences > engines and then selecting which search engines that you wish Searxng to use.
 It is very handy, and this sort of hyper-personalization is the sort of thing that I live for.
 Because it is self hosted there is no advertisements and your personal data is entirely hosted on your own server.
 No Big-Brother tracking allowed.
 That being said, I had a few issues with it.
 Namely speed.

 ![searxng_preferences](/images/search_engine_pics/seaxng_preferences.png)